CCMMMA/wacommplusplus/README.md

 ![Concentration of suspended matter in sea water](images/wacommplusplus-surface-suspended-matter-bay-of-naples.png)

-WaComM is operatively used for pollutants trasnsport and diffution at the Center for Monitoring and Modelling Marine and Atmosphere applications (CMMMA, https://meteo.uniparthenope.it) run by the Department of Science and Technologies (DiST, https://dist.uniparthenope.it) of the University of Naples "Parthenope" (https://www.uniparthenope.it).
+WaComM is operatively used for pollutants transport and diffusion at the Center for Monitoring and Modelling Marine and Atmosphere applications (CMMMA, https://meteo.uniparthenope.it) run by the Department of Science and Technologies (DiST, https://dist.uniparthenope.it) of the University of Naples "Parthenope" (https://www.uniparthenope.it).

 It is used to compute the transport and diffusion of pollutants for assessing the water quality for mussel farming and fish breeding.